nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 ##### Michelson Storage Views

-The `"michelson-storage-view"` field is a JSON object describing a sequence of Michelson instructions to run on a pair formed by a given parameter and the storage of the contract being queried in order to leave the execution stack with the queried value.
+The `"michelsonStorageView"` field is a JSON object describing a sequence of Michelson instructions to run on a pair formed by a given parameter and the storage of the contract being queried in order to leave the execution stack with the queried value.
 For this object we define 3 fields and a custom type